sahn1998/MazeOut/README.md

 ## Project Details

-<p>This project is a ReactJS based web-application that visualizes a maze-solving algorithm.</p>
+<p>This project is a ReactJS based web-application that visualizes a maze-solving algorithm.
-<p>There will be a starting point, end point, and walls of the user’s choice.</p>
+There will be a starting point, end point, and walls of the user’s choice.
-<p>Our project will use recursive backtracking to solve the maze from the starting point to the end point while avoiding walls.</p>
+Our project will use recursive backtracking to solve the maze from the starting point to the end point while avoiding walls.
-<p>We are using ReactJS, a front-end Javascript library to handle the front-end visualization and server-side algorithm calculations</p>
+We are using ReactJS, a front-end Javascript library to handle the front-end visualization and server-side algorithm calculations</p>

 <br>